Galactic Civilizations IV

 - 100 % negative mentions

-Reviews highlight that the grinding aspect of the game is characterized by tedious micromanagement and slow pacing, making tasks like ship construction and exploration feel unnecessarily cumbersome.
-Players find the mechanics overly complicated and frustrating, leading to a sense of stagnation rather than engaging gameplay.
-Overall, the experience is marred by a lack of efficiency and clarity, resulting in a tedious grind that detracts from enjoyment.
+Reviews highlight that the grinding aspect of the game is characterized by tedious micromanagement and slow pacing, making tasks like ship construction and fleet management feel unnecessarily cumbersome.
+Players find the mechanics convoluted and frustrating, leading to a sense of stagnation and a lack of efficient exploration.
+Overall, the experience is marred by repetitive actions and unclear effects, detracting from the enjoyment of gameplay.

 “It's so slow and tedious that you barely scratch the surface in 9 hours.”